hehaijin/twitterfun/readme.txt

 To run the project, first add credentials.
 Add folowing line to application.conf or a credentials.conf under the same folder.
 Add supply the required credentials.

 twitter.apiKey=""
 twitter.apiSecret=""
 twitter.token=""
 twitter.tokenSecret=""

+Access "localhost:9000/stream/your-topic-here" to listen to twitter steam with any topic of interest.